-- The Committee will consist of at least three members. - All of the members of the Committee must be a director of the Corporation. - Each member must be independent according to applicable laws and rules, if any, of applicable stock exchanges. - Any member may be removed and replaced at any time by the Board. - At least one member of the Committee shall be experienced in compensation matters.
+- The Committee will consist of at least three members. - All of the members of the Committee must be a director of the Corporation. - Each member must be independent according to applicable laws and rules, if any, of applicable stock exchanges. - Any member may be removed and replaced at any time by the Board. - Each member of the Committee should have an understanding of issues related to human resources, leadership and compensation, or be willing or able to acquire the requisite knowledge within a reasonable period of time.